fantostisch/py-udp-broadcast-forward/README.md

 #Test with scapy

-If 10.0.2.255 is the intended broadcast IP address then use for example scapy to send a crafted packet to see if it triggers the forwarder script:
+If 10.0.2.255 is the intended broadcast IP address and 8888 is the corresponding UDP port then use for example scapy to send a crafted packet to see if it triggers the forwarder script:

     root@fbsd:~ # scapy
-    >>> sr1(IP(dst="10.0.2.255")/UDP(dport=53),timeout=1)
+    >>> sr1(IP(dst="10.0.2.255")/UDP(dport=8888),timeout=1)
     Begin emission:
     Finished to send 1 packets.
     ..